Mixing Alcohol And Amoxicillin

 Few studies have focused on the statistics regarding using amoxicillin and alcohol together.
 However, research does show that the use of antibiotics, in general, is associated with increased alcohol consumption and a higher risk of experiencing harmful side effects when consuming alcohol.

-A study published in the journal Alcohol and Alcoholism found that people who use antibiotics, such as Amoxicillin, are more likely to engage in risky drinking behaviors, including heavy and binge drinking.
-The study also reported that using antibiotics and alcohol together can lead to negative health consequences, such as liver damage and other alcohol-related health problems.
+A study in the journal Alcohol & Alcoholism found that people who use antibiotics, such as Amoxicillin, are more likely to engage in risky drinking behaviors, including heavy and binge drinking.
+The study also reported that using antibiotics and alcohol together can lead to adverse health consequences, such as liver damage and other alcohol-related health problems.

 It is important to note that there is no safe level of alcohol consumption when taking Amoxicillin or any other medication, and alcohol should be avoided or consumed in moderation only after consulting with your healthcare provider.
 People with a history of alcohol abuse or addiction may be at particular risk for negative outcomes when using Amoxicillin and alcohol.